Edelman (firm): People and governance

-Matthew Harrington, a 35-year Edelman veteran and current Chief Operating Officer, was named Global President of the firm in 2019.
-He participated on behalf of Edelman in the October 2019 Event 201 coronavirus pandemic preparedness exercise in New York City.
+Matthew Harrington, a 35-year Edelman veteran and then Chief Operating Officer, was named Global President of the firm in 2019.
 Judy John was named Edelman's first-ever Global Chief Creative Officer in February 2019.

 Lisa Osborne Ross was named CEO of Edelman's U.S. operation in April 2021.
 Ross became the first Black woman to run a PR operation of that size.
+Ross announced in October 2023 that she was leaving the firm.
+In January 2024, Kirsty Graham took over as Edelman's U.S. CEO.